g-adopt/tutorials/README.md

-# Hands on Firedrake tutorials for G-Adopt workshops
+# Hands on Firedrake tutorials for G-ADOPT workshops

 The tutorials presented here are intended to be run on Google Colab.